ParabolInc/parabol/packages/server/postgres/README.md

 ### SSL

 1. Pick a directory on the local filesystem to store the keys.
-Store the absolute path in the env var `PG_CERT_DIR`
+Store the absolute path in the env var `POSTGRES_SSL_DIR`
 2. Add `root.crt` (CA), `postgresql.key`, and `postgresql.crt` to that directory.

 ### Gotchas